dheera/rosboard/README.md

 # ROSboard

 ROS node that runs a web server on your robot.
 Run the node, point your web browser at http://your-robot-ip:8888/ and you get nice visualizations.
+(There *were* nice visualizations for PointCloud/LaserScan/NavSatFix/etc. but due to restructuring to be ROS1+ROS2 compatible and less dependent on external ROS packages, they are not available temporarily.
+Use ane earlier commit if you are looking for those.
+I'll bring them back soon under the new framework.)

 **ROS1/ROS2 compatible.** This package will work in either ROS version.